bapfeld/vdem-codes/README.md

 * ~~Create a python version of the function~~
 * ~~Fix how R handles NA or "" country names~~
 * Add some error handling to stata function
+* Make the path to the vcodes file more generalizable